statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .8. a system for reporting discharges, emissions, incidents and accidents causing damage, or with the potential of causing damage, to workers’ safety, human health and the environment; and

 .9. a system for reporting occupational diseases, accidents, injuries and other adverse effects on workers’ safety and human health, taking into account guidelines developed by the Organization.

 ### Regulation  19

 ####Prevention of adverse effects to human health and the environment

+Treedt in werking op een nader te bepalen tijdstip

 Ship Recycling Facilities authorized by a Party shall establish and utilize procedures to: